Welcome to today's edition of the Rush 24-7 podcast.

 Guess I get it.

-And the National Football League is going to investigate alleged impermissible combine questions by certain teams.
+Okay, and the National Football League is going to investigate alleged impermissible combine questions by certain teams.

-Appear to have touched on some subjects that are not supposed to come up in job interviews.
+In light of the Manti Teos situation, questions at the NFL scouting combine during player interviews appear to have touched, strange choice of words here, appear to have touched on some subjects that are not supposed to come up in job interviews.

 Well, sexual orientation.

-Apparently, they're asking prospects, "Are you heterosexual?"
-I don't know that they're saying, "Are you gay?"
-They're saying, "Are you heterosexual?"
 Now, for most of them, that's a question on an IQ test.

-You gotta know what that word means.
+You got to know what that word means.

-We are what counting down the hours now.
+We are, what, counting down the hours now.

-Surprised I don't see a countdown clock at MSNBC.
+I'm surprised I don't see a countdown clock at MSNBC.

-They don't they'll count down the hours until a press conference.
+They'll count down the hours until a press conference.

 They'll count down the hours until Obama has dinner.